![]() |

 inlinenoexcept |

-if the result is Err<T>
+Returns true if the result is Err<T>.

 Basic usage: